ECON 505 MICRO ECONOMICS (1.5)

 ECON 593 WORKSHOP ON ECONOMIC EDUCATION (3)

 Designed to help teachers and school administrators gain a better understanding of the economic working of the society in which we live.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of department.

 ECON 690 INDEPENDENT STUDY (1-3)

 Individual and supervised study in selected areas of economics.
-Prerequisite: permission of instructor.
+Prerequisite: permission of department.